Start9Labs/documentation/site/source/user-manual/flashing/flashing-pi.rst

 #.
 Click "Select Target" and select your microSD card.

     .. warning:: BE ABSOLUTELY CERTAIN you have selected the correct target microSD card.
-Whatever target you select will be **COMPLETELY ERASED**!!
+Whatever drive you select will be **COMPLETELY ERASED**!!

 #.
 Click "Flash!".
-You may be asked to (1) approve the unusually large disk target or (2) enter your password.
+You may be asked to approve the unusually large disk target and/or enter your password.
 Both are normal.

 #.
-After the flash completes, you may remove the newly flashed micro SD card from any adapter, and insert it into your Embassy's SD card slot.
+After the flash completes, you may remove the newly flashed micro SD card from any adapter, and insert it into your server's SD card slot.

 #.
 Finally, continue to the :ref:`Initial Setup <initial-setup>`, :ref:`Manual Update <manual-update>`, or :ref:`Reset Password <reset-password>` instructions - depending on your need.